-Over the past few years, we've seen the compact camera market crash, photo sharing explode and smartphones evolve into the most important cameras around.
+(Pocket-lint) - Over the past decade or so, we've seen the compact camera market crash, photo sharing explode and smartphones evolve into the most important cameras around.
 At the same time, camera performance has evolved into the most important aspect of those phones.
 It's not about call clarity, it's about photo quality.

 We're not saying there's no space for real cameras any more - far from it - but for the everyday user, the smartphone has become the go-to camera.
 Whether you have the most expensive flagship iPhone or the cheapest entry-level Android, we've rounded up some top tips to ensure that you're getting the most out of your phone's camera.